 Restless leg syndrome (RLS) is characterized by a feeling that you have to move your legs, usually at night when you are in bed.
-In some people, it can also affect the need to move the arms also.
+In some people, it can also affect the need to move their arms also.
 Restless leg syndrome is estimated to affect between 4 and 14% of adults.
 It is most prevalent in older women, but it can affect both men and women at any age.

 MEIS1 gene function:

-Interestingly, MEIS1 mice that have only half of the normal gene function are restless and move a lot more (16% more) than normal mice.
+People with Parkinson’s are at an elevated risk of also having RLS.[ref][ref]
+Interestingly, mice with half of the normal MEIS1gene function are restless and move 16% more than normal mice.
 The mice weren’t anxious: they just moved more, traveled longer distances, and were a little speedier.[ref]

 Other studies show that decreased MEIS1 causes changes to the cholinergic neurons in the region of the brain that controls voluntary movement (the striatum).[ref]